Jaja Santiago: Chery Tiggo

 Her contract with Ageo Medics expired after her 2021 V.Cup stint.
 Santiago returned to the Philippines to play for the Chery Tiggo 7 Pro Crossovers, which has transferred from the PSL to the newly fully-professionalized Premier Volleyball League (PVL).
 She rejected offer to play for a club in Taiwan so she could play for Chery in the PVL.

-Ageo Medics (2022–)
+Ageo Medics (2022–2023)

-She returns once again in Japan to suit up for Ageo Medics for the 2022–23 V.League season.
+Santiago returned once again to Japan to suit up for Ageo Medics for the 2022–23 V.League season.
+However, in May 2023, she announced that she had not re-signed with the team ending her roughly five year series of stints with Ageo Medics.

+Osaka Marvelous (2023–2025)

+Santiago remains in Japan as she signs to play for JT Marvelous for the 2023–24 season.
+Starting the 2024–25 season, Santiago started playing for the team as Sachi Minowa reflecting her new citizenship.
+The team which joined the SV.League also renamed itself as Osaka Marvelous.
+Osaka won the 2024–25 season.

+Denso Airybees (2025–present)

+After her long stint with JT Marvelous, Santiago signed with Denso Airybees for the 2025–26 season.

 National team

-Santiago was also a member of the Philippine national team that played in Singapore during the 2015 Southeast Asian Games and played in Kuala Lumpur, the 2017 Southeast Asian Games.
-She last played for the national team in 2022 at the 2021 Southeast Asian Games which was held in Vietnam.
+Santiago was also a member of the Philippine national team that played in Singapore during the 2015 Southeast Asian Games, as well as in Kuala Lumpur during the 2017 Southeast Asian Games.
+She last played for the national team in 2022 at the 2021 Southeast Asian Games, which was held in Vietnam.

+While playing in Japan, Santiago was called up by the Japan Volleyball Association on March 8, 2024 to join the Japanese national team's training camp, although she was not yet a naturalized Japanese citizen at the time.

+In April 2024, Santiago trained with the 26-member Japan women’s national volleyball training pool with Melissa Valdez of the PFU BlueCats until April 30 for the Volleyball Nations League and the 2024 Paris Olympics.

+Despite obtaining Japanese citizenship by August 2024, Santiago remains ineligible to play for the Japanese national team due to a newly imposed regulation by the FIVB in May 2024; since she has played for the Philippine national team already her "federation of origin" remains to be Philippines.
+The Philippine National Volleyball Federation reportedly appealed to the FIVB to allow Santiago to play for Japan at the 2024 Paris Olympics.
+Santiago remains eligible to play for the Philippine national team on the basis of her federation of origin despite her Japanese citizenship and passport.